liveandrew/workflow2/README.md

 - If a workflow has enough large in-memory concurrent steps that the work needs to be distributed.

-BackgroundWorkflow is a redesign of Workflow2 which avoids these limitations by using persistent workers processes and workflo1`dfsew submission is "fire and forget".
+BackgroundWorkflow is a redesign of Workflow2 which avoids these limitations by using persistent workers processes - workflow submission is "fire and forget".

 The Background Workflow implementation here works, _but_: